 This question is VITAL to contemplate because some in our great nation are tasked with protecting our Constitution.
-In fact, at the time of this entry, there are over 800,000 law enforcement personnel and over 1,450,000 military personnel who have all swore an oath to uphold and defend the Constitution against all enemies, both foreign and domestic.
-In fact, before I get to the point, let us explore this idea for a moment.
+In fact, at the time of this entry, there are over 800,000 law enforcement personnel and over 1,450,000 military personnel who have all sworn an oath to uphold and defend the Constitution against all enemies, both foreign and domestic.
+Before I get to the point, let us explore this idea for a moment.

 The theme, of course, is the support and defense of the Constitution of the United States of America.
-Every single cop and every soldier took some version of this oath.
-How many military and law enforcement personnel do you think can either recite the general idea of each Article in the Constitution or even know how to reference the document efficiently?
+Every single cop and every soldier took some version of this Oath.
+How many military and law enforcement personnel can either recite the general idea of each Article in the Constitution or even know how to reference the document efficiently?

 Referring to the Constitution as THE idea or vision, we must understand that constitutional defenders are tasked with a significant job; to protect and defend the idea of the United States of America.
 This is not something they are forced to do.
 They chose that job and task.

-The question is quite simple: How in the world can anyone support and defend an idea if they do not know what that idea is?
-Since the idea in question is the Constitution, how in the world can anyone support and defend the Constitution if they do not know what the Constitution says?
-Furthermore, how is the citizenry supposed to hold anyone accountable to something they do not know?
+The question is quite simple: How can anyone support and defend an idea if they do not know what that idea is?
+Since the idea in question is the Constitution, how can anyone support and defend it if they do not know what the Constitution says?
+Furthermore, how is the citizenry supposed to hold anyone accountable for something they do not know?

 The retort is even simpler than the question: because it is their job.
 It is not like the people of this great nation are asking for much.
 If you are going to swear an oath to support and defend something, know what that something is.
 Once again, we are talking about a document the size of a short story, a few pages long, so why should we not expect this?
 Is the Constitution NOT the law of the land?
 How can they enforce it if they do not know it?

-This is usually where people start splitting hairs and talking about obeying orders and so on.
-These are usually just excused to help disguise the ignorance and perhaps laziness surrounding the topic.
+This is usually where people start splitting hairs, talking about obeying orders, etc. These are generally just excuses to help disguise the ignorance and perhaps laziness surrounding the topic.
 Let me demonstrate.

 In these cases, military personnel must only obey lawful orders.
-In addition, they have a responsibility to disobey unlawful orders, including orders by the president that do not comply with the UCMJ.
+In addition, they are responsible for disobeying unlawful orders, including orders by the president that do not comply with the UCMJ.
 That being said, the moral and legal obligation is to the US Constitution and not to those who would issue unlawful orders, especially if those orders directly violate the Constitution and the UCMJ.

 The Constitution trumps all.
-This is evident via our documentation and our oaths of enlistment, the oath of office, etc. So the question needs to be presented yet again: Exactly how can someone support or defend the Constitution of the United States when they have no idea what the Constitution says?
-Perhaps the biggest question is how can you place your life, liberty, trust, etc., in the hands of someone who does not know this document and does not care to learn it?
+This is evident via our documentation and oaths of enlistment, the Oath of office, etc. So the question needs to be presented again: How can someone support or defend the Constitution of the United States when they have no idea what it says?
+Perhaps the biggest question is, how can you place your life, liberty, trust, etc., in the hands of someone who does not know this document and does not care to learn it?

-To the veterans—It should also be said that your oath does not cease to exist just because you no longer hold a position.
-The oath does not expire.
-There are many who are no longer in position who swore that same oath.
+To the veterans—It should also be said that your Oath does not cease to exist just because you no longer hold a position.
+The Oath does not expire.
+Many who are no longer in position swore that same Oath.
 Let us hope you consider your actions regarding Constitutional defense as a “civilian.”

-As for those in uniform who abuse your power, and for that matter, abuse the people you somehow think you have authority over them.
-Understand that you are not a friend of the Constitution and will ultimately be regarded as such.
+As for those in uniform who abuse your power, and for that matter, abuse the people you think you have authority over, understand that you are not a friend of the Constitution and will ultimately be regarded as such.
 Your excuses for such abuses are fundamentally invalid.
-Ignorance of the law is no excuse and all laws that are repugnant to the Constitution are void (if you believe the Supreme Court).
-This works both ways, and the Constitution trumps all whether you want to recognize this or not.
+Ignorance of the law is no excuse, and all laws repugnant to the Constitution are void (if you believe the Supreme Court).
+This works both ways, and the Constitution trumps all, whether you want to recognize this or not.

 It is understood that the job of Law Enforcement is not always easy.
 Complexity to the job is added when we factor in the idea that officers need to keep their heads on a swivel, looking out for their own safety and the safety of everyone else so that everyone can go home to their families at the end of the day.
 That is no easy task.

-Being in the military can be rough too, despite roughly 91 percent of military jobs do not involve direct combat operations.
+Being in the military can be rough, even though roughly 91 percent of military jobs do not involve direct combat operations.
 It is understood that the job revolves around or relates to war in some way, shape, or form.
-Many civilians simply cannot fathom this idea.
+Many civilians cannot fathom this idea.
 In the military, the job function essentially surrounds the concept of death: either making it or taking it.
 This is felt even in non-combat roles such as journalism, business administration, food service, and human resources.

-Does the stress associated with such jobs excuse a lack of professional behavior or blatant violations of the oath?
+Does the stress of such jobs excuse a lack of professional behavior or blatant Oath violations?
 Does this all somehow exempt them?
-After all, it is not like the job descriptions are not thoroughly discussed prior to service.
-The answer is that we are all supposed to be held to a similar standard.
+After all, it is not like the job descriptions are not thoroughly discussed before service.
+The answer is that we should all be held to a similar standard.
 “The police must obey the law while enforcing the law.”—Earl Warren, US Supreme Court Justice (1891-1974)

 Yes, these are tough jobs.
-No one really disputes that.
-However, we have to remember that people in uniform voluntarily signed up to protect the people and the Constitution.
+No one disputes that.
+However, we must remember that people in uniform voluntarily signed up to protect the people and the Constitution.
 That is the job description.
 Those who joined or signed up for any other reason joined for the wrong reason.
-Similarly, and for those with an elevated sense of self, it seems to me that if citizens are expected to treat those in uniform as though they were touched by the hands of angels, or should be held in higher regard, or feared because they wear a uniform, then they should be held to the standard they expect.
+Similarly, and for those with an elevated sense of self, there is something you should consider.
+If citizens are expected to treat those in uniform as though the hands of angels touched them, then perhaps those in uniform should be held to the same perfect standard.

-The people should care little about how difficult the job is.
-If it is too hard, volunteering to do it should not have been an option.
-There are plenty of Constitution-loving Americans who would gladly do the job because they want to do what is right for their communities and nation.
-The job should not be an excuse for lashing out and beating a cuffed suspect or for not upholding your duties because someone outranks you.
-The job should not be an excuse for pile-driving someone half the officer’s size into the ground or waiting until someone with a higher rank says something about the violations of the UCMJ and/or the Constitution.
+People should care little about how difficult the job is.
+If it is too hard, volunteering for the position should not have been an option.
+Plenty of Constitution-loving Americans would gladly do the job because they want to do what is right for their communities and nation.
+The job should not be an excuse for lashing out and beating a cuffed suspect or not upholding your duties because someone outranks you.
+The job should not be an excuse for pile-driving someone half the officer’s size into the ground or waiting until someone with a higher rank says something about the violations of the UCMJ or the Constitution.

 And let us examine one other aspect that many refuse to examine.
 When it comes to Law Enforcement personnel who violate someone’s Constitutional Rights, what recourse does that person or victim have?
 Court?

-If the person feels as though their rights are being violated, they cannot usually (in the moment) defend themselves without receiving several additional charges against them, regardless of the initial reason for being searched, detained, or even arrested.
+Suppose the person feels their rights are being violated.
+In that case, they cannot usually (in the moment) defend themselves without receiving additional charges against them, regardless of the initial reason for being searched, detained, or even arrested.
 What is the recourse?
 A hospital bed and a court date?
 What does the officer get?
 Administrative leave and, if the community is lucky, fired?
-Obviously, this power imbalance is not right.
+This power imbalance is not right.
 When these situations occur, why do the other officers go along with it?

 These situations demonstrate a violation of Rights.
 However, you can only push people so far.
 The irony is that well over 21.5 million people not currently serving in uniform have sworn an oath to defend our Constitution.
-If you are one that violates the Constitution and believes you are somehow above the law, understand that you are outnumbered.
+If you violate the Constitution and believe you are above the law, understand that you are outnumbered.
 You may get your licks in now, but this time will be short-lived.

 The people are waking up.
 Remember, we are a Republic.
 We are in this together, and ultimately, you may find your side of the tyranny paradigm rather lonely in the coming years.

-Once again, if you are police and/or military personnel and know these documents, and you do your job for the right reasons, I commend you and thank you sincerely for everything you are doing.
-These statements are not blanket by any means, and I know you are just as frustrated by the actions of those I speak.
+Once again, if you are a police or military personnel and know these documents and do your job for the right reasons, I thank you sincerely for everything you do.
+These statements are not blanket by any means, and I know you are just as frustrated by the actions of those I speak of.
 I am confident that the people of your communities and this nation can continue to count on you as this nation attempts to rectify the many problems we collectively face.

 Some who read this may be questioning why such statements have been made.
 The answer is simple.
 The Oath is vital because it tasks certain people with protecting certain Unalienable Rights.
 Without such Rights, one has to ask what we have at all.